-Currency dealers Business Recorder reached out to said the rupee was quoted at 292 for selling and 289 for buying purposes for customers.
+During the day, currency dealers Business Recorder reached out to said the rupee was being quoted at 286.5 for selling and 283.5 for buying purposes for customers.

-At the end of trading on Tuesday, however, the rupee settled at 291 for selling and 288 for buying purposes in the open-market, according to data provided by the Exchange Companies Association of Pakistan (ECAP).
+At the end of trading, the currency closed at the same rates, according to data provided by the Exchange Companies Association of Pakistan (ECAP).

 On Wednesday, it had closed at 287 for selling and 284 for buying purposes.

 In the inter-bank market, the rupee registered gains against the US dollar for the third consecutive session as it appreciated 0.08% on Thursday.
 As per the State Bank of Pakistan, the currency settled at 285.17, an increase of Re0.22.

 The gap between rates in the inter-bank and open markets is required to be less than 1.25% under one of the structural benchmarks set by the International Monetary Fund (IMF).